-Despite challenges, world coffee production has grown steadily over the past 50 years, though it will be difficult to maintain this trend due to continued rise in production costs, as well as problems related to negative impacts of climate change and higher incidence of pests and diseases.
+Despite challenges, world coffee production has grown steadily over the past 50 years.
+However, it will be difficult to maintain this trend due to the continued rise in production costs, as problems related to the negative impacts of climate change and the higher incidence of pests and diseases.

-A key to meeting these challenges will lie in utilizing the coffee genetic resources conserved in field genebanks, in protected areas, and in the forest to develop improved varieties with drought stress tolerances, pest and disease resistances, high cup quality, and increased production.
+A key to meeting these challenges will lie in utilizing the coffee genetic resources conserved in field genebanks, in protected areas, and in the forest to develop improved varieties with drought stress tolerance, pest and disease resistance, high cup quality (the summation of aromatic intensity, aromatic quality, acidity, astringency, bitterness, body, flavor, and overall standard), and increased production.

-In an effort to meet these challenges, The Crop Trust has partnered with World Coffee Research to develop the Global Conservation Strategy for Coffee Genetic Resources.
-The goal of this Global Strategy is to ensure the conservation and use of coffee genetic resources for a positive, sustainable future of the crop and for those who depend on coffee for a livelihood.
+In an effort to meet these challenges, the Crop Trust has partnered with World Coffee Research to develop the Global Conservation Strategy for Coffee Genetic Resources.
+The goal of this strategy is to ensure the conservation and use of coffee genetic resources for a positive, sustainable future of the crop and for those who depend on coffee for a livelihood.

 A background study was done on the vulnerability of coffee genetic resources conserved ex situ and in situ, as well as on the main constraints to the use of these genetic resources.
-A survey of the status of major coffee collections was done, site visits were made to seven of these collections, and a study of the cost of conservation of the Centro Agronomico Tropical de Investigacion y Ensenanza’s (CATIE) coffee collection was done.
-The main objective of these assessments was to assess the security of the current conservation system, its significant gaps, its resource requirements, and its significant constraints as well as opportunities from use.
+A survey of the status of major coffee collections was done, site visits were made to seven of these collections, and the cost of conservation of the coffee collection at the Centro Agronomico Tropical de Investigacion y Ensenanza’s (CATIE) was studied.
+The main objective of these assessments was to assess the security of the current conservation system, its significant gaps, its resource requirements, and its significant constraints as well as opportunities for use.

-Based on both the survey and site visits, conclusions can be drawn about the current global system for conservation of coffee ex situ collections.
+Based on both the survey and site visits, conclusions can be drawn about the current global system for the conservation of coffee ex situ collections:

-- Generally, in most institutions, conservation of the collection is secure due to the dedication and commitment of the institutes and their staff.
-Everyone is challenged, to some degree, to cover the annual cost for the routine conservation operations.
+- Generally, in most institutions, the conservation of a collection is secure due to the dedication and commitment of the institutes and their staff.
+Everyone is challenged, to some degree, to cover the annual cost of routine conservation operations.